-In this section, we introduce three principles for designing optimizable protocols.
+In this section, we illustrate three design principles through proposed protocols.
 The three principles also correspond to the three parts of an optimization problem formulation: objective, variables and constraints.
 In a generic optimization problem formulation, the objective is to minimize g(x) over the variable x, subject to constraints on x: